beyondthefarewell/beyondthefarewell.github.io/index.md

 Make backups!

-### Distributed Ledger Technologies (DLTs)
+### Distributed Ledger Technologies (DLTs), Digital Assets

-This is a relatively new technology (2009).
-It is increasingly possible people may hold these assets in the form of:
+Distribulted Ledger Technologies are a relatively new technology (2009).
+It is increasingly possible people may hold these digital assets in the form of:

 * **Cryptocurrencies** eg. Ethereum, Cardano, Monero, Bitcoin and hundreds of others.
 * **NFTs** - Non-fungible tokens